impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 }
 ```

-This spec performs the same set of assertions as our previous test, but with the RBENV shell set to `fish` instead of `bash`.
+This spec performs the same set of assertions as our previous test, but with the RBENV shell set to `fish` instead of Bash.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash){:target="_blank" rel="noopener"}